signalfx/gcp_workload_identity_federation/README.md

 Required Arguments:

 - project_id: The GCP project ID for which access will be granted
 - realm_name: [The Splunk Observability realm](https://docs.splunk.com/observability/en/admin/references/organizations.html) to configure.
-It can be found at: User Profile -> Organizations
+It can be found at: User Profile -> Organizations.

 Optional Arguments:

 - --output_file_path: Path to save the credentials file.
-Default is credentials.json.
+Default is gcp_wif_config.json.
 - --project_number: GCP project number (will be automatically fetched if not provided).
 - --additional_project_ids: A list of additional project IDs for which access will be granted (defaults to an empty list).
 - --ignore_existing: In case of already existing resources, continue without ask (default is false).